-If no action is taken, it is likely that Lake Ōkataina's water quality may remain steady (because of little change is expected in the catchment).
+If no action was taken, it is likely that Lake Ōkataina's water quality would remain steady (because of little change is expected in the catchment).
 As has been seen over the past seven years, the nutrient levels would vary with the amount of rainfall and the lake level.

-There is an unknown risk of the increasing trend of phosphorous entering the lake.
-There is also a risk around the high oxygen depletion rates, where the amount of oxygen diminishes more quickly in the deep parts of the lake.
+There is a risk around the high oxygen depletion rates, where the amount of oxygen diminishes more quickly in the deep parts of the lake.